CALENDAR OF FLORIDA DANCE EVENTS

 Welcome to FloridaCajunZydeco, a website dedicated to people who love to dance to Louisiana-style music.
 This site features a calendar page of Cajun and Zydeco dance bands and events in the state of Florida (below), and a Festivals page of major Cajun and Zydeco events anywhere in the United States -- even Louisiana!
 Check out my blog on page 3 for stories from my monthly news magazine, Florida Cajun Zydeco Update!, and select posts from our Facebook group page, Florida Cajun Zydeco Dancers.
 And in the spirit of the dance community that embraces this joyful music, "If you're smiling, you're doing it right!"

-Wednesday, November 27, 2024 --- The Villages Cajun Zydeco Dance (The Villages, FL)
+Check for December Date --- The Villages Cajun Zydeco Dance (The Villages, FL)

 7 to 9 p.m.
 Location: Big Cypress Recreation Center, 3110 Hendry Drive, The Villages, FL